-Global information about the blood glucose levels during fasting and obesity was taken from the online database of the World Health Organization's (WHO's) Global Health Observatory.
+Global information about the blood glucose levels during fasting and obesity was taken from the online database of the World Health Organization's Global Health Observatory.

 "We calculated that a 1-degree Celsius rise in environmental temperature could account for more than 100,000 new diabetes cases per year in the USA alone," said Lisanne Blauw, the lead author of the study.

 The study revealed that the rate of diabetic adult patients increased on an average by 0.314 per 1,000 for every 1 degree Celsius rise in temperature.

 The rate of patients who have been suffering from obesity has slightly decreased by 0.290 per 1,000 for every 1 degree Celsius rise in temperature.

 The researchers adjusted their data for the occurrence of obesity in each state.
 They found that each 1 degree Celsius temperature increase was related with 2.9 additional cases of diabetes per 10,000 people.